 Interestingly, this site’s first launch in May 1969 was Apollo 10, a full dress rehearsal in lunar orbit for the historic Apollo 11 landing on the surface of the Moon.
 Pad 39B later saw four Saturn IB flights between May 1973 and July 1975, during the Skylab and Apollo-Soyuz Test Project (ASTP) era, then 53 shuttle launches between January 1986 and December 2006.
 Its most recent launch was the Ares I-X test flight under NASA’s ultimately-canceled Constellation Program in October 2009.
 As such, when Artemis-1 takes flight from Pad 39B, it will be the 60th launch from this historic complex.

-*This domain is for sale with few core preconditions.
+*This domain is not for sale but, still you have hope with few core preconditions.